New Zealand

 Bright-line test

 Under the bright-line rules, residential land that is disposed of within two years of acquisition is subject to tax (regardless of whether the taxpayer had a purpose or intention of disposal at the time of acquisition).
 The previous government had extended the bright-line period to ten years from the date of acquisition.
-The new government has recently enacted changes to reduce the bright-line period to two years for residential land disposed on or after 1 July 2024.
+The new government has enacted changes to reduce the bright-line period to two years for residential land disposed on or after 1 July 2024.

 Rollover relief is available (subject to certain conditions) for transfers between associated persons, including blood relatives, associated companies, trustees of a trust, and transfers to certain non-profit organisations.